-I try to ignore small messes until our normally scheduled cleanup times.
-Sometimes the three year old dumps the LEGO bucket.
-Sometimes the one year old empties the blankets out of the coffee table.
+I try to ignore small messes until our usually scheduled cleanup times.
+Sometimes the three-year-old dumps the LEGO bucket.
+Sometimes the one-year-old empties the blankets out of the coffee table.

 That’s life–messes happen.
 Your attitude has a huge role in how the mess gets handled.